Nice Handwriting Pays Off: How to Start a Calligraphy Side Job

 Seek a Community

-Elizabeth Walker is an herbalist in Alberta, Canada, but still feels a pull towards the artform she first picked up as a child.
+Elizabeth Walker is an herbalist in Alberta, Canada, but still feels a pull toward the artform she first picked up as a child.
 “Join a calligraphy society or guild in your area,” she encouraged.
 “Don’t just learn from books.
 You can deceive yourself into thinking you’re better than you are at calligraphy if you work in a vacuum.”
 She suggested attending calligraphy conferences, if possible.

 One of Wright’s favorite pastimes is participating in calligraphy exchanges.
 She explained how this pen-pal-type activity works: